-In general, orchids do best when daytime temperatures are maintained in a sweet spot of about 70-80°F.
+In general, orchids do best when daytime temperatures are maintained in a sweet spot of about 70 to 80°F.

-In addition, most also prefer temperatures at least 10-15 degrees cooler at night – and for many varieties this is not only preferred but necessary in order to promote flowering.
+In addition, most also prefer temperatures at least 10 to 15 degrees cooler at night – and for many varieties this is not only preferred but necessary in order to promote flowering.